morgan0112/diabetes-prediction/README.md

 ## Summary
 Finding a way to assist medical professionals to detect early signs of diabetes but using a machine learning model to predict the current state of a patient.
-This model can be deployed into a web application and helps patients identify their current state based on their current medical records.
+This model was deployed into a Django web application to help patients identify their current condition based on their current medical records.

 Pre-diabetes is the entry point of patients developing diabetes therefore patients who got a predict of pre-diabetes can take measures before complications occurs that can leave them in a weakened state.